 Host - Melbourne

-Lina is part of the Code for Australia Base Team, and is a facilitator and collaboration designer.
+Lina was previously part of the Code for Australia Base Team, and is a facilitator and collaboration designer.
 People frikkin love her workshops and meetings.

 Host - Adelaide

 Matthew is a facilitator whose purpose is to creatively stimulate, engage and activate people to contribute to positive social, environmental and economic impact.

 With over a decade of experience founding tech companies and teaching web development, Ben is happiest when he’s helping people understand all things human-centred, agile, tech and leadership.

 Steve is an open data and web mapping expert, a founding member of Open Knowledge Melbourne and one of Code for Australia’s first Fellows.
 He knows his stuff.

 What are the goals of Tech for Non Tech?